Montreal 1989--Young Men Cowered While Women Were Massacred

 This touched off a spirited discussion in the Comments section.
 One man wrote:

-On the RCMP another man comments: "Reading this, I am reminded of what I read about the aftermath of the stabbing and beheading of Tim McLean: that the RCMP officers stood outside the bus for HOURS watching Vincent Li stab, defile and cannibalize his victim's body."
+On the RCMP, another man comments: "Reading this, I am reminded of what I read about the aftermath of the stabbing and beheading of Tim McLean: that the RCMP officers stood outside the bus for HOURS watching Vincent Li stab, defile and cannibalize his victim's body."

 Another man relates how he wrestled a gun away from a mugger and killed him.
 "I pulled the trigger and shot my assailant.
 Minutes later, the police arrived and arrested me.
 My assailant dies some three hours later in a hospital.
 This being Canada, it cost me in excess of $15K in legal fees."

-But he vows he would do it again: "But rest assured, should anyone pose a risk of death to me, my wife, my children or anyone with whom I enjoy an affective connection, I would not hesitate for a second.
+But he vows he would do it again: "But rest assured, should anyone pose a risk of death to me, my wife, my children or anyone with whom I enjoy an effective connection, I would not hesitate for a second.
 I would kill again.
 I have since learned that my three siblings (two sisters, one brother) are similarly wired.
 Neuro-psychologists - including several in military positions - have assured me this is not genetic, just the "luck of the draw".

 "All that having been said, I find it INCREDIBLE that not a single male who meekly left the Ecole Polytechnique classroom that day took any action.
-I am also fluently bilingual/bicultural, and more than a few good Quebecois men have confided in me the their disgust at the prevalence of "les hommes rose" ("pink men") among the generations processed by public education systems since my own high school days.
+I am also fluently bilingual/bicultural, and more than a few good Quebecois men have confided in me their disgust at the prevalence of "les hommes rose" ("pink men") among the generations processed by public education systems since my own high school days.
 Heroes aren't born that way, but cowards do seem to have been conditioned for cowardice.
 Welcome to the post-modern feminized, touchy-feely world of bullshit called "public education".
 You're paying for it, after all."

 Finally, another man summed it up: "Perhaps in guilting men for being men, in all the accusations of being rapist wannabe 's, they become so meek and pliable that they are no longer capable of acting as the men on the Titanic acted..."

 Lepine (his real name was Gabil Rodrique Ghabi; he took his mother's name at age 13) was a psycho who couldn't get a date.
 If he had demonstrated this much spunk in a positive non-violent way, he wouldn't have had a problem.
+Men these days are underthe impression that women aren't interested in them.
+The opposite is true.
+Men just need to act confidently and with self respect.

 Are we judging the young men in the class too harshly?
 After all, they were only 19-21.
 The Coroner's Report suggests some thought it was a prank.